Atharvadarpude22/Logistic-Regression-from-Scratch-Stochastic-Gradient-Descent/README.md

 z = \mathbf{w} \cdot \mathbf{x} + b = \sum_{j=1}^n w_j x_j + b
 $$

-where:
+where
 - $$ \mathbf{w} $$ = weights ⚖️
 - $$ b $$ = bias (intercept) 🎯
 - $$ \mathbf{x} $$ = features 🧮

-- Pass this through the sigmoid function (also called logistic function) to squash it into a probability between 0 and 1:
+- Pass this through the **sigmoid function** to squash the value into a probability between 0 and 1:

 $$
 \hat{y} = \sigma(z) = \frac{1}{1 + e^{-z}}
 $$

-The sigmoid acts as a soft switch 🔄 transforming linear values into probabilities.
+The sigmoid acts as a soft switch 🔄 transforming linear inputs into probabilities.

 ### 3. Making Predictions 🤔

-- $$ \hat{y} $$ is the predicted probability that the data point belongs to class 1.
+- $$ \hat{y} $$ is the predicted probability that the sample belongs to class 1.
-- Decision boundary with threshold 0.5:
+- Classification decision rule with threshold 0.5:
   - If $$ \hat{y} \geq 0.5 $$, predict class 1 ✅
-  - Else, predict class 0 ❌
+  - Otherwise, predict class 0 ❌

-### 4. How Do We Know If Predictions Are Good? 📉
+### 4. How to Measure Prediction Quality? 📉

-- Use the binary cross-entropy loss (log loss) to measure error:
+- Use **binary cross-entropy loss** (log loss) to quantify error:

 $$
 L = - \big( y \log(\hat{y}) + (1 - y) \log(1 - \hat{y}) \big)
 $$

 - Intuition:
-  - If prediction $$ \hat{y} $$ is close to true label $$ y $$, loss is low ✔️
+  - If prediction $$ \hat{y} $$ close to true label $$ y $$, loss is low ✔️
-  - If it's far, loss is high ❌
+  - If far, loss is high ❌

-### 5. Learning by Updating Parameters — Gradient Descent 🔄
+### 5. Parameter Updates via Gradient Descent 🔄

-- To minimize the loss, adjust weights and bias using gradients (derivatives indicating how to reduce error).
+- To minimize loss, we compute parameters' gradients and update accordingly.
-- For one training example $$ (\mathbf{x_i}, y_i) $$, the gradients are:
+- For one training sample $$ (\mathbf{x}_i, y_i) $$, gradients are:

 For weight $$ w_j $$: